 - If you are considering replacing the windows in your home, choose an Energy Star labeled product.

 So what about “green living” in terms of using a clean energy supply?
 Here are two web tools provided by the US Environmental Protection Agency that can help you make a difference by using clean energy supplies:

 - Use the Power Profiler tool developed by the EPA.
 It can help you determine the specific air emissions impacts associated with your home’s electricity use.

 - Visit the Green Power Locator to find out how you can purchase green power for your home.

 So are you ready for “Green living”?
 You can do it by making sustainable choices about what you eat, how you travel, what you buy, and then how you use and dispose of it.
-Following the simple steps above can the make your home more energy efficient, and contribute to a sustainable lifestyle.
+Following the simple steps above can make your home more energy-efficient, and contribute to a sustainable lifestyle.